 This week, I’m re-blogging a post I wrote for one of my publisher’s blog (when I was writing for Musa).
-I think it’s timely as the sale of printed books are on the increase.
+I think it’s timely as the sale of printed books is on the increase.

 I’m here to discuss a friend’s point of view — one that hadn’t occurred to me before.
 I’m going to wander a bit because I’m also talking books, but it all comes down to love for the written word.

 Some people love e-books, some loathe them.
 I know some hate the term ‘e-book’ and I take that argument on board.
 A ‘book’ is a bound set of pages.
 Maybe it would be more accurate to call the electronic file of a book an e-novel or e-story because I don’t feel the presentation affects the content.
 The story ‘exists’ the moment the author penned it.
 When one used typewriters or even quills and ink, that didn’t make the story exist any less, although by no definition could hand written or typed pages be called ‘books’.

 I’m not against electronic files of books, but I still love paper books, and always will.
 I admit there’s nothing like a physical book that can I can hold in my hand.
 It’s nostalgic.
 If a gift, we may recollect when we opened a brightly wrapped package, the moment we first set eyes on it, felt that fission of pleasure, and spare a moment’s thought for the person who gifted it.
 An electronic file, mostly, lacks the personal touch.
 An old book, even when it deteriorates with time… Well, those creases in the spine and cover could have developed over many years of handling and love.
 I don’t see a scruffy book as one someone has necessarily or ill-used.
 Also, for someone like me who spends a great deal of time in front of computer screens, then the printed page is a departure from that, although e-readers are improving all the time and this may not always be an issue.